joshbegley/nyt-latest/README.md

 `The best 20-and-under men's players in the world meet in Jeddah, Saudi Arabia for the final event of the 2024 tennis season.`\
 https://nytimes.com/athletic/5995511/2024/12/15/atp-next-gen-finals-draw-schedule-results/

-**The Briefing: Man City 1 Man Utd 2 - Amad's genuis, Nunes' errors and Amorim's set-piece problem**\
+**The Briefing: Man City 1 Man Utd 2 - Amad's genius, Nunes' errors and Amorim's set-piece problem**\
 `Analysis of the Manchester derby between City and United`\
 https://nytimes.com/athletic/5992015/2024/12/15/man-city-man-utd-highlights-goals/